shayko18/CarND-Advanced-Lane-Lines/writeup_report.md

 The code for this step is contained in the function "find_calibration_params" (Lines 78-112).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+I staredt by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `obj_points` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `img_points` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 Most of the chessboard images were 9x6, but some were is different size so I scaned a little bit around 9x6 in order to find and use all the 20 chessboard images that were given.

 I then used the output `obj_points` and `img_points` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+On the first chessboard image:
 ![alt text][image1]

+On a randon chessboard image:
+![alt text][image2]

 ###Pipeline (single images)

-There is a main process_image() function (lines 676-751) that we use both for the single images and for the video.
+There is a main process_image() function (lines 676-751) that we used both for the single images and for the video.
 Before we run this function we calibrate the camera and we find the birdeye transform matrix.

 ####1.
 Provide an example of a distortion-corrected image.
+To correct the distortion we use the function "calibrate_road_image" that simply use cv2.undistort() wwith the parameters we found before.
 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+![alt text][image3]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image.